 - Have positive results of direct SARS-CoV-2 viral testing, who are not hospitalized, have mild to moderate symptoms, and are at high risk for progression to severe COVID-19, including hospitalization or death

-- Remdesivir is an investigational agent (not FDA approved) that has been authorized for use (EUA) in the U.S. by FDA under an Emergency Use Authorization (EUA) for treatment of suspected or laboratory-confirmed SARS-Co-2 infection (COVID-19) in adults and children hospitalized with severe diseases.
+- Remdesivir is not FDA approved in children < 12 years of age, but remains authorized for use in the U.S. by the FDA under an Emergency Use Authorization (EUA) for treatment of suspected or laboratory-confirmed SARS-CoV-2 infection (COVID-19) in children who: